brwnj/cu_projects/README.md

 #Poly(A)

-+ counts are fucked up somehow. maybe use jay's solution to getting bedgraph style counts
-+ sorting needs to occur when you make the bedgraphs
++ pooled counts from bedgraphs
++ automate the pooled processing portion
-+ verify that the count files are matching up with the bedgraph counts
++ update the hub with the new comparisons

 + exome reference for peak classification
     + convert current coord to exon coord and pull sequence from exome
     + building exome reference and handling different transcripts
-+ pooled coverage tracks
-+ re-run testing with newly classified peaks and double check the count files

 + map to mouse, then to human for peter's previous samples (samples with an 'a')
 + 86-...